 All current housing contracts will be canceled.
 Students interested in housing must complete the housing request form found on the myHousing page in SCOTS.
 Priority for on-campus housing will be given to students who live more than 50 miles from campus, and housing requests will be considered on a first-come, first-serve basis.
 Students that will be living on campus will be subject to a health screening and a temperature check prior to moving into their residence hall.

-Health and safety measures will be made to the residence halls to promote physical distancing.
+Modifications will be made to the residence halls to promote physical distancing as well as other health and safety measures in each building.

 A formal move-in plan has been developed to maximize social distancing by staggering the arrival of students and their families to campus.
 The Office of Residence Life and Housing provided move-in time slots for families so that they could choose a time that works with their schedules.
 Students will be limited to two guests to assist them with move-in.
 Face coverings must be worn outside the student’s room at all times.